StarRocks/starrocks/docs/loading/CloudCanal.md

   | PolarDb for MySQL          | Yes | Yes | Yes | Yes |
   | Db2                        | Yes | Yes | Yes | Yes |

-## Instructions for Use
+## Typical example

 CloudCanal offers a comprehensive productized capability where users can seamlessly add DataSources and create DataJobs through a visual interface.
 This enables automated schema migration, full data migration, and real-time incremental synchronization.
-The following example demonstrates how to migrate and synchronize data from a MySQL to the target StarRocks.
-Similar procedures can be applied when synchronizing other source endpoints with StarRocks.
+The following example demonstrates how to migrate and synchronize data from MySQL to StarRocks.
+The procedures are similar for data synchronization between other data sources and StarRocks.

 ### Prerequisites